metalmatze/matthiasloibl.com/content/posts/benchmarking-my-computers-by-compiling-thanos.md

 This benchmark is far from being scientific, but tasks like these (compiling) are pretty much what I do every day, so I care a lot of the new hardware improved here. :)

 Going **from 70s to 9s** is really significant and impressive.
-Although Go has an amazing cache for the build system, I'm pretty I'll notice the difference here and there every day going foward.
+Although Go has an amazing cache for the build system, I'm pretty sure I'll notice the difference here and there every day going foward.

 As for the ThinkPad, I'm super happy with it as a laptop, but my desktop is finally a lot more powerful again!